evelynchinchankar/evelynchinchankar/README.md

 [Personal Project](https://github.com/evelynchinchankar/evelynchinchankar/blob/main/pp.html%20video.mov)

 ## IB Computer Science (2020-2022)
+### IB DP CS Year 2
+Our current focus is on programming fundamentals using C and Python.
+We have yet to build independent code.

+### IB DP CS Year 1

 ### Hypothetical Case Study
-Our latest unit has focused more on system fundamentals and IT policy.
+Our last unit in DP CS Year 1 focused on system fundamentals and IT policy.
 The project for our unit was to create a randomly determined company and act as a process analyst to yet another randomly determined company facing an issue.
-I "worked" as a part of ProcessEase to help the Crochet Chinthe Cafe on Mars to compete with another cafe domnating the market.
+I "worked" as a part of ProcessEase to help the Crochet Chinthe Cafe on Mars to compete with another cafe dominating the market.
 I proposed my solutions in the Google Slides presentation linked below.

 [Google Slides Link](https://docs.google.com/presentation/d/1SyaNTRU3RDyw8wJcXKkNfhftmR9vhAEHuOiH0gnl_oU/edit?usp=sharing)